canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 To see these additional updates run: apt list --upgradable
 ```

-### Machine is fully attached, but already in ESM
+### Machine is fully attached, on an older release

+Above you have seen examples of recent (as in "still in their first 5
+years of support") ubuntu releases, where the hint is about ESM Apps
+extending the coverage to the universe repositories.

-However, if we were running this on an Ubuntu release that has already
+However, if running on an Ubuntu release that has is already past the initial
+5 years of support and has thereby entered Expanded Security Maintenance
-entered ["ESM"](https://ubuntu.com/security/esm), we would instead see
+(["ESM"](https://ubuntu.com/security/esm)), we would instead see
-`esm-infra` being advertised:
+`esm-infra` (which provides coverage for another 5 years) being shown:

 ```
 Expanded Security Maintenance Infrastructure is enabled.